-Children are affected by natural disasters, but their level of understanding varies with their age and language ability.
+Children are affected by news of tragedies and natural disasters, but their level of understanding varies with their age and language ability.
 As parents and caregivers, we want to support them and encourage them to express their feelings and thoughts about the event.
 Here is an ages and stages guide to help you channel their anxiety into positive actions.

 Babies: Babies don’t understand anything about the situation, but they can pick up on the anxiety you are feeling.
 They need attention and response to their needs from a caring adult.
 Continue to meet your needs and theirs.